 After coming to New York City, Bill has played regularly on Broadway.
 In addition to playing woodwinds in "A Class Act" and the Lincoln Center production of "Dessa Rose", he has appeared regularly in the Radio City Music Hall "Christmas Spectacular" and in many Broadway productions including "Crazy for You", "The Producers", "Dirty Rotten Scoundrals", "Thoroughly Modern Millie", "42nd Street", "Curtains", "Assassins", "The Boy From Oz", "The Wedding Singer", "Victor Victoria", "Bombay Dreams", "Guys and Dolls", "Tarzan", "The Drowsy Chaperone", "A Chorus Line", "Young Frankenstein", "Legally Blond", "Pal Joey".and most recently "Adams Family".
 He also has toured with the National Tour of "Les Miserables" and "Fallsettos" and recorded the English horn solo sound tracks for the Mirmax film, "City of Industry", starring Harvey Keitel.

-In addition to his career on Broadway, William is a member of Sneddon and Sneddon - Harp and Flute, playing Celtic folk instruments with his wife, Margaret.
+In addition to his career on Broadway, William is a member of Sneddon and Sneddon - Harp and Flute, playing Celtic folk instruments and Scottish Smallpipes with his wife, Margaret.
 They also perform as the Hudson Heights Duo, a traditional duet with flute and classical harp.
+He is also a member of the FOP Irish War Pipe Band playing the Great Highland Bagpipes.

 Bill teaches music on the faculty of the Ethical Culture Fieldston Schools of New York City and teaches for the RiverArts Council private lesson program in Hastings, NY.